manasakoraganji/ChatApp_react/README.md

 # ChatApp using ReactJS
-This is a fully functional & stunning & responsive ChatApp using `ReactJS`
+This is a fully functional & stunning & responsive ChatApp using `ReactJS`,

 As an aspiring developer, I have created a fully responsive and visually stunning chatApp, The design showcases my passion for UI development and attention to detail.